 What is Trashion?

 Trashion is a fun way to use art to create awareness, wrapping serious messaging in an arresting collection of consumer waste creations.
 Our project brings local artists into schools to show how they find, handle, and shape these materials, transforming them from waste into something amazing.
-Clothes and accessories are created from used e-waste, packaging, and plastic debris to make fashion statements which really mean something!
+Clothes and accessories are created from used e-waste, discarded textiles, packaging, and plastic debris to make fashion statements which really mean something!

 Our Pilot Project

 Following the success of last year’s pilot Mash It Up! the sequel to our acclaimed Waste Not project is back.

 Each year we work with selected Sydney high schools to address the problems of waste, pollution and raging apocalypse-anxiety, by engaging creative teenagers in something they are all obsessed with – fashion!

 Bucking the trend for toxic fast fashion, the student teams work for 3 months to create a collection of trashion couture solely from waste materials.
 They also develop a multi-media communications strategy to compliment their creations.
 In September they parade their astonishing couture at the Youth Eco Summit, held at Sydney Olympic Park, competing for prizes such as Best Messaging and Most Resourceful.